brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 6.26.3 =
+* BUGFIX: fix email from address on league contact page
+* BUGFIX: use correct title on order of play schedule
+* BUGFIX: remove cc league secretary from fixture email

 = 6.26.2 =
 * BUGFIX: handle no rubbers on tennis match score
 * BUGFIX: change order of paired teams for scheduling